rnieva/EdinActivitiesSearcherScript/README.md

 **Notes:**

 - Using System.Net.Mail and System.Text.RegularExpressions.

 **Improvements:**

 - Use Html Agility Pack
+- Create DB to compare results